-Unfair trading practices (UTPs) in business-to-business relationships deviate from good commercial conduct and are contrary to good faith and fair dealing.
-The food supply chain is vulnerable to UTPs due to stark imbalances between small and large operators.
-Often farmers and small operators in the food supply chain do not have sufficient bargaining power to defend against UTPs.
+Unfair trading practices in business-to-business relationships deviate from good commercial conduct and are contrary to good faith and fair dealing.
+The food supply chain is vulnerable to unfair trading practices due to stark imbalances between small and large operators.
+Farmers and small operators in the food supply chain often do not have sufficient bargaining power to defend against them.

 Combatting unfair trading practices